rupareltech5veer/Codle/README.md

 # CODLE
-## Codle - Same as wordle, but with correct words as coding related words.
+## Same as Wordle, but with correct words as coding related words.

 Work in progress!!